aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 I didn't want to reinvent the wheel, so the above is just a stripped down version from a data center deployment (which we'll look at) in Apstra.
 I've just focused on two nodes and the relationship between them.

 The nodes here are a 'system' and an 'interface'.
-The relationship between them is 'hosted interfaces', essentially implying that the system (with it's listed properties) has an interface (with it's listed properties).
+The relationship between them is 'hosted interfaces', essentially implying that the system (with its listed properties) has an interface (with its listed properties).

-As you can see, the 'system' node has 'key:value' properties assigned to it - these include a base identifier called 'id', the name of the system ('spine1', in this case), it's role in the network and so on.
+As you can see, the 'system' node has 'key:value' properties assigned to it - these include a base identifier called 'id', the name of the system ('spine1', in this case), its role in the network and so on.
 Similarly, the 'interface' node has some 'key:value' properties assigned to it as well - again, an identifier, the interface name, IPv4 address and so on.

 Finally, the relationship has some 'key:value' properties also, largely to specify the direction, indicated via a source ID (which matches the 'system' node) and a destination ID (which matches the 'interface' node).